olavea/gatsby-theme-childrens-picture-book/README.md

 After a reckless ride on her green bicycle, I leave Lillian at kindergarten and start my workday by typing «Beatrix Potter» into google.

-All of Beatrix Potter’s precious picture books for children where THERE.
+All of Beatrix Potter's precious picture books for children where THERE.
 Like a treasure trove.
 Content free from «this-content-needs-polishing-before-publishing-it» thoughts to distract me.

-I started by firing up Scott Tolinski’s top-notch tutorial [Pro Gatsby 2](https://www.leveluptutorials.com/tutorials/pro-gatsby-2).
+I started by firing up Scott Tolinski's top-notch tutorial [Pro Gatsby 2](https://www.leveluptutorials.com/tutorials/pro-gatsby-2).
 Before I knew it, I had the Ginger & Pickles book deployed before i even remembered the poor pirates!
 Arrh!

 Do not worry!
-Pirates were added, and kids from the kindergarten contributed.
-And I kept working on a Gatbsy starter to simplify creating books even more.
+Pirates were added, kids from the kindergarten contributed and I kept working on a Gatbsy starter to simplify creating books even more.

 When the Gasby Theme Jam came around, it was the perfect project for my time at the summer office!

-And the rest they say, is history (or a [tweet thread by Lillian's mom @raae](https://twitter.com/raae/status/1147430949598240769)).
+And the rest as they say, is history (or a [tweet thread by Lillian's mom @raae](https://twitter.com/raae/status/1147430949598240769)).